xsobrietyx/HR-Scala/README.md

-# MagicalBinarySubstrings
+This repository contains some solutions for some algorithmic problems solved in Scala (interview questions).
-Solutions for some algorithmic problems solved in Scala (interview questions)
+Probably additional algorithms from Hacker Rank will be added.